Lawal-Omotolani-Daniel/HR-Dashboard-MySQ-PowerBI/README.md

 6. How does the gender distribution vary across departments and job titles?
 7. What is the distribution of job title in the company?
 8. which department has the highest turnover rate?
-9. what is the distribution of employees across locatins by state?
+9. what is the distribution of employees across locations by state?
 10. how has the company's count changed over time based on hire and term dates?
 11. What is the tenure distribution for each department?